Vic Mackey: Downfall

 Seasons six and seven portrays the downfall of Mackey and the Strike Team.
-Vic learns of Shane's murder of Lemansky, and cannot forgive him for it.
+Vic learns of Shane's murder of Lemansky (though not before torturing and murdering the primary suspect, Guardo Lima) and cannot forgive him for it.
 He subsequently becomes a lot closer to Gardocki, now his sole friend.
 With no chance of repairing their friendship, Vic, Ronnie and Shane each orchestrate assassination attempts against one another.
 The attempts fail, though Shane's assassination attempt on Ronnie is exposed, setting off a series of events ultimately leading to Shane's suicide.

 During the chaos, Vic's appeal against his forced retirement fails, and, with ten days remaining on the job, chooses to resign, knowing Captain Wyms will restrict him to desk work if he remains.
 The Strike Team, which Ronnie has been the de jure leader of since the news of Vic's impending retirement, is disbanded once again.

 In the meantime, Vic's ex-wife Corrine has since become fearful of him.
 She was especially disturbed by news from Mara, Shane's wife, that Vic tried to kill her and Shane, despite Mara's pregnancy.
 Corrine wants Vic out of her and her children's lives.
 She has since been working with the police to put Vic in jail.
 The police begin to suspect Vic is becoming wise to Corrine's cooperation with them, so to maintain her cover, Corrine is mock-arrested in front of Vic.
 Vic now believes Corrine is in serious trouble with the law, and resolves to help her, unaware of her betrayal of him.